andrew/ultimate-awesome/README.md

 - [fucking-the-book-of-secret-knowledge](https://github.com/Correia-jpv/fucking-the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 With repository stars⭐ and forks🍴.
 - [awesome-long2short-on-lrms](https://github.com/hongcheng-gao/awesome-long2short-on-lrms) - Awesome-Long2short-on-LRMs is a collection of state-of-the-art, novel, exciting long2short methods on large reasoning models.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
+- [awesome-webex](https://github.com/CiscoDevNet/awesome-webex) - A curated list of Cisco Webex resources for developers.
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [36-graphql-concepts](https://github.com/Novvum/36-graphql-concepts) - 📜 36 concepts every GraphQL developer should know.
-- [awesome-webex](https://github.com/CiscoDevNet/awesome-webex) - A curated list of Cisco Webex resources for developers.
 - [Awesome-LegalAI-Resources](https://github.com/CSHaitao/Awesome-LegalAI-Resources) - This repository aims to collect all LegalAI data to facilitate the development of intelligent justice systems.
 - [awesome-egraphs](https://github.com/philzook58/awesome-egraphs) - An awesome list of e-graph resources.
+- [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of cloud storage providers for individuals and family sorted by minimal plan price.
 - [analytics-readings](https://github.com/flpezet/analytics-readings) - Readings for Analytics Engineers.
 - [awesome-lisp-machine](https://github.com/ghosthamlet/awesome-lisp-machine) - A curated list of awesome Lisp Machine and Lisp Operating System.
+- [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [awesome-inertiajs](https://github.com/innocenzi/awesome-inertiajs) - A curated list of awesome Inertia.js resources.
 - [Awesome-Robotics-Diffusion](https://github.com/showlab/Awesome-Robotics-Diffusion) - A curated list of recent robot learning papers incorporating diffusion models for robotics tasks.
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.